w3bdesign/spotify-import/README.md

 ## Features

-- chatGPT based song recommendations
+- ChatGPT based song recommendations
 - Play button to listen to rach song
 - Create a new Spotify playlist
 - Import to an existing playlist